 Demographics of Morocco

-The majority of Morocco’s population comprises Arabs and Berbers, who together account for around 99.1% of the population.
-Jews represent about 0.2%, while other minority groups make up the remaining 0.7%.
-This demographic composition reflects the country's rich cultural and ethnic diversity, with Arabs and Berbers playing central roles in shaping Moroccan identity and society.
+The population is primarily composed of Arabs and Berbers, who together form roughly 99.1% of Morocco's demographic.
+Jews account for about 0.2%, while other minorities make up the remaining 0.7%.
+This ethnic diversity, though numerically slight, weaves a profound influence on Morocco’s identity, with Arabs and Berbers profoundly shaping both culture and society.

 Ethnicities and Languages